 Things to do in Incheon – Popular Cafes to Visit in Incheon

 - Rose Stella Garden Cafe – This is Incheon’s cutest little cafe that has a greenhouse feel.
-With many of the greenhouse cafes and parks popping up in the area, this is a cafe that is popular because of the quaint charm.
+With many of the greenhouse cafes and parks popping up in the area, this is a cafe that is popular because of its quaint charm.

 - Cafe Mug – This cafe is a very cute and relaxing cafe.
 You can sit on the rooftop under tents, eat dessert, drink coffee or other drinks along with your friends.